dharmeshkakadia/dharmeshkakadia-2.github.io/mywords.md

 Some words I have written.
 Recent ones at the top.

++ Let go off the weight of unfulfilled expectations, so that it can shoulder your dreams

++ I belive in "loosely prearranged destiny"

++ Be Passionate not Pundit.

 + Sometimes success gets in the way. (may be someone has said this before me?)

 + Do what you want to learn.